 Why are boundaries important?

 Don’t ever forget: You are dating and you are not married.
-Here are 32 signs you are not ready for marriage.
 Until you are married, even if you have a ring, it is not official.

-In the dating phase, you should be getting to know if the man is truly a man of God and if he is compatible with you.
-Many people rush and focus so much on attraction that they miss all the signs that their man is immature and nothing like them!
+It’s the saddest thing when women and men give away their pearls, only to break-up later.
+In the dating phase, you should be getting to know if the man/woman is truly of God and compatible with you.
+Many people rush and focus too much on attraction, that they miss all the signs that their partner is immature and nothing like them!

-Physical boundaries will help you both to manage your sexual appetite.
-Do not awaken love before it’s time or you may be tempted to go all the way in sexual endeavors.
-Avoiding sex and situations that cause sexual tensions allows us time to get to know the person, grow in self-control, gives us time to seek God on the situation, and have clarity to decide if the relationship is right for us!
+Physical boundaries will help you both manage your sexual appetite and limit physical contact.
+Remember, do not awaken love before it is time or you may be tempted to go all the way in sexual immorality.
+Avoiding sexual sin and situations that cause sexual tensions allows us time to get to know the person, grow in self-control, time to seek God on the situation, and gives us clarity to decide if the relationship is right for us!

 Spiritual boundaries in dating are important because you both must have your own relationship with God.
 You can’t pray, read, and worship together 80% of the time.
 Imagine if someone was trying to be with you and your boyfriend 80% of the time.
 You should both have 80% of your spiritual time by yourself with God.

 Teenage dating boundaries is important to ensure sexual purity and learn about who you are in the world.
 Please ensure that you are enjoying friendship and not stepping into the role of a wife or husband before time.
 Your partner can walk away at anytime.
 Imagine having sex and getting overly involved with someone that we realize is totally wrong for us?